“When you try to appeal to everyone, you end up resonating with no one.”

 All five categories inform the way your customers perceive your product, but not every insight will be relevant.
 If you sell paper towels, it’s much more helpful to know they cook often and care about sustainability than it is to know that they have a gambling habit.

-Psychographics are my favorite of the three segmentation types; they really paint your audience in full color.
+Psychographics are my favorite of the three segmentation types; they paint your audience in full color.
 And the process is getting faster every year, thanks to audience intelligence platforms that allow you to understand what your audience is engaging with online.

 Behavioral segmentation — how do your customers decide to buy?